Adelehpoursadegh/sample_flutter_android_app/README.md

 ### Prerequisites

 - Flutter SDK installed
-- IDE with Flutter and Dart plugins installed
+- IDE with Flutter and Dart plugins installed (like VS code)
 - Mobile device connected to the electronic board's network

 ### Installation